What is Neoliberalism?

 However, the concept of neoliberalism is now being practiced on a global level, following the decline in corporate profitability.

 Liberalism and Neoliberalism

 Liberalism is a similar concept but is more open-ended to cover all aspects of society.
-It is a broader philosophy that holds liberty to a high standard and identifies all the different aspects of society (social, economic, and political).
+It is a broader philosophy that holds liberty to a high standard and incorporates all aspects of society (social, economic, and political).

 The basis of liberalism is liberty, equality before the law, and consent of the governed.
-Such a broader idea is characterized by additional themes, such as civil and human rights, gender equality, freedom of speech and religion, and secularism.
+This broader idea is characterized by additional themes, such as civil and human rights, gender equality, freedom of speech and religion, and secularism.